Cloud Data Security and Compliance Best Practices

-Cloud Compliance Best Practices
+Cloud Data Compliance Best Practices

-One of the most challenging aspects of compliance in either on-premises or in public cloud environments is taking inventory of all data that exists and determining if the data is “in scope” or under the purview of a certain compliance regulation such as PCI-DSS, HIPAA, or GDPR.
+One of the most challenging aspects of compliance in either on-premises or public cloud environments is taking inventory of all data that exists and determining if the data is “in scope” or under the purview of a certain compliance regulation such as PCI-DSS, HIPAA, or GDPR.
 Equally challenging when thinking of public cloud environments is monitoring data usage and sharing to see which data is shared both inside and outside the organization.

 These and many other challenges can certainly be obstacles to ensuring compliance regulations are successfully met.
-The following compliance best practices can help organizations ensure meeting the most challenging compliance regulations being enforced on businesses today across their complex IT infrastructures involving public cloud:
+The following compliance best practices can help organizations ensure meeting the most challenging compliance regulations being enforced on businesses today across their complex IT infrastructures involving the public cloud: